networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/settings_model.md

 ---------------------------------------------------------------------------------------------------
 ## PasswordField

 Password data field.
 Supports regex validation for the entered value.
+The `"useShowPasswordButton"` field is optional (`true` by default) and is used to show or hide the button that shows password.

 [proprietary]